-Details of the research outline approval process are set out in Annex 1 of this handbook and guidance notes for PhD students on the Politics and Contemporary European Studies programmes are contained in Annex 2.
-The requirements for Law, Gender Studies and Sociology are different and you will be further information on this will be supplied by the relevant departmental/programme convenors.
+Details of the research outline approval process are set out in Annex 1 of this handbook and guidance notes for PhD students on the Politics and Contemporary European Studies programmes are contained in Annex 2, Law in Annex 3 and Gender Studies and Sociology in Annex 4.
+If you are unclear about the requirements for your programme then please contact your relevant departmental/programme convenors for further information.